 Senior Citizen’s Savings Scheme (SCSS): Investment in Senior Citizen’s Savings Scheme is a good option for regular income.
 The scheme offers 8.50% (subject to change in every quarter) assured return and investment is eligible for income tax rebate u/s 80C.
 The maximum investment permitted under this scheme is Rs.15 lakh.
 Return on the investment is accounted for taxable income.
 Tenure of the SCSS deposit is 5 years, which can be extended by 3 years.
-Premature closure permitted after one year of opening the account but with penalty.
+Premature closure permitted after one year of opening the account but with the penalty.
 Investment to be made in multiples of Rs.1000.Interest compounded on quarterly rest.
 Minimum eligible age for investment is 60 years (55 years for those who have retired on superannuation or under a voluntary or special voluntary scheme).
 The retired personnel of Defence Services (excluding Civilian Defence Employees) will be eligible to invest irrespective of the age limits subject to the fulfillment of other specified conditions.
 SCSS is issued by the Post office and designated branches of Public sector banks and ICICI Bank.
 For more information click SCSS details

-Systematic Withdrawal Plan (SWP): If you are coming under higher tax bracket, you can think of investing in short term debt funds to avoid higher rate of tax.
+Systematic Withdrawal Plan (SWP): If you are coming under higher tax bracket, you can think of investing in short-term debt funds to avoid higher rate of tax.
 The Systematic Withdrawal Plan (SWP) of mutual funds is just opposite of SIP.
-It is a short term debt funds where Mutual funds provide monthly income plan to investor with a provision to either to increase or decrease their monthly withdrawal or change the frequency of withdrawal monthly to quarterly.
-Payout can be made from capital appreciation and principal.
+It is a short-term debt fund where Mutual funds provide monthly income plan to the investor with a provision to either to increase or decrease their monthly withdrawal or change the frequency of withdrawal monthly to quarterly.
+The payout can be made from capital appreciation and principal.
 If capital appreciation of the investment is less than the withdrawal amount then principal amount invested by you may erode.
 Investors are liable to pay capital gain tax (short term/long term) on their SWP investment.

-Continuation of PPF account after maturity: PPF account holders have an option of extending their accounts after the 15 year tenure with or without further subscription, for any period in a block of five years.
+Continuation of PPF account after maturity: PPF account holders have an option of extending their accounts after the 15 years tenure with or without the further subscription, for any period in a block of five years.
 Return on the investment is 8.00% (Rate is subjected to revision on every quarter).
-The balance in the account will continue to earn interest at normal rate as admissible on PPF account till the account is closed.
+The balance in the account will continue to earn interest at the normal rate as admissible on PPF account till the account is closed.
 In case the account is extended without contribution, any amount can be withdrawn without restrictions.
 However, only one withdrawal is allowed per year.
-If you continue the account after 15 years, with continued deposit, withdrawal up to 60 per cent of the balance at the beginning of each extended period (block of five years) is permitted.
+If you continue the account after 15 years, with continued deposit, withdrawal up to 60 percent of the balance at the beginning of each extended period (block of five years) is permitted.
 To know more click on PPF

 TAX rule (EEE): Investment in PPF is eligible for tax exemption u/s 80C IT act.
 Income is exempt from tax, and Redemption proceeds are not added to tax

-TAX rule (EET): Investment is eligible for tax exemption, Return is eligible for tax exemption and Redemption proceeds are added to taxable income.
+TAX rule (EEE): Investment is eligible for tax exemption, Return is eligible for tax exemption and Redemption proceeds are free from taxable income.